-Hallways and Travel Card Use
+Hallways and Passes

-Students should be in the hallways only at the beginning and close of school and while moving from one class to another unless they have special permission or special duties that require them to be there.
-Students in the halls during class time must have a signed pass or acknowledgment from school personnel.
-Students are asked to be courteous at all times and to keep to the right when moving in the halls.
+Students should only be in the hallways at the beginning and close of school and during passing time between classes unless they have special permission or special duties that require them to leave class.
+Students in the halls during class time must have a signed pass that includes their name, date, time, and destination.
+Students are asked to always be courteous and to keep to the right when moving in the halls.
 Running or shouting in the halls is never permitted.
 The degree of cleanliness in our halls is a direct reflection on how much we care about our school and about one another.
 High school students are not to be in the Middle School area unless the student has a signed pass to see a teacher there.
-Students who forge or steal travel cards, spend too much time in the halls, or disrupt classes are subject to loss of travel card privileges and other school disciplinary action.
-Students with a study hall are not to stop at their lockers on the way to the library.
+Students who forge or steal passes, spend too much time in the halls, or disrupt classes are subject to loss of hallway pass privileges and other school disciplinary action.
+Students using the library during study hall are not to stop at their lockers.